SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/make-CEO-project.md

 If you want to add this imagery source to all of your institution’s projects, check the box next to Add Imagery to All Projects When Saving.
 >* When all fields are filled out, click on [Add New Imagery].
 >* Note that to display the GEEImageCollection, CEO uses the “mean” reducer in Earth Engine.
 This takes the mean of any images in the image collection during the time period specified.

 <p>&nbsp;</p>
-We have created an extensive how-to and troubleshooting guide for adding GEE Image Assets and Image Collection Assets to CEO.
-It is available in CEO’s blog  [heree](https://blog.collect.earth/index.php/2022/04/21/connecting-gee-raster-data/).

-<p>&nbsp;</p>